viditgarg1999/Honeypot-Implementation/README.md

 Then We Are given 3 attempts for the purpose of Login.

+If user entered the wrong credentials for 3 times out honeypot system will began where,</br>
-Thus, We Store IP of the user and all other details
+We Store IP of the user and all other details

 ![](/images/7.png)